baldrech/starter-hugo-academic/content/home/header.md

 active: true

 # Section title
-title: What we want
+title: What is fish size project?

 # Section subtitle
-subtitle: place holder
+subtitle: Are fish getting smaller?
+Or are there fewer large fish in the sea?

 # Section design
 design: